Gluten-Free Flatbread Recipe with Hummus

 Cut into serving size pieces and serve with hummus.

-This Gluten-Free Flatbread and Hummus are designed for those with gluten intolerance, gluten sensitivity, or celiac (coeliac) disease, but I’ve found that people who have no food allergies like these gluten-free recipes, too.
+This Gluten-Free Flatbread recipe and Hummus recipe are designed for those with gluten intolerance, gluten sensitivity, or celiac (coeliac) disease, but I’ve found that people who have no food allergies like these gluten-free recipes, too.
 They are wheat-free, barley-free and rye-free, as well as dairy-free, egg-free, peanut-free and refined sugar-free.

 Simply Sugar & Gluten-Free’s Slightly Indulgent Tuesday